-Executive Producer, Art Director, Brand Strategist,
+Executive Producer, Literary Agent, Art Director, Brand Strategist,

-Influential Connector, Speaker & Author
+Deal Maker, Speaker & Author

 In 1995, she started working for Media Power, a large direct response radio company, doing copywriting for clients like Tony Robbins and radio hosts like Howard Stern.
 She became the Marketing Director and Executive Producer before the age of 21.
-She went on to produce their biggest TV infomercials, 50+ radio infomercials, designed their internal product line, while signed up 100+ new clients in less than three years.
+She went on to produce their biggest TV infomercials, 50+ radio infomercials, designed their internal product line, while signing up 100+ new clients in less than three years.
 She took control of talent negotiations and helped expand the 200-seat inbound call center by developing the sales scripts for the agents.

 As the internet became disruptive to traditional marketing, Charlie drew on her background to help her clients keep their competitive advantage.
 She became active in celebrity negotiations, talent deals, spokespeople contracts, and endorsement campaigns to keep her client's profitable in the new media environment.

 In 2013, as marketers started recovering from a soft economy, hedge fund managers, venture capitalists, and angel investors sought her advice on acquisitions based on her industry reputation.
 From producing rap videos to partnering with TV celebrities on product lines to media coaching c-suite executives, her agency was anything but traditional.

 In 2018, she started and scaled TGC Worldwide, which manages personal brand platforms.
 Here clients are looking to expand their impact on a global scale through philanthropic efforts, key collaborations, one-of-a-kinds events, and effective thought leadership via multi-media channels.

 She also started That Girl Charlie as a separate entity where she represents talent in publishing, film, television, and sponsorship deals.